Iowa Traffic Tickets

 Drivers may incur traffic tickets in Iowa for a variety of traffic misdemeanors.
-Motorists are generally required to resolve their traffic citations by either fighting traffic tickets or arranging payment for the amount due.
+Motorists are generally required to resolve their traffic citations by either fighting or arranging payment for the amount due.
 Failure to do so will result in harsh penalties, such as license suspensions.
-Find out more about how to settle your IA traffic fine in the following sections:
+Find out more about how to settle your IA traffic fine in the following sections.

 Fighting an Iowa Ticket